ankush1409/TravelQuest_new/replit.md

   - Database schema supporting gamification and integration features
   - Referral system with comprehensive XP rewards and tracking
   - Location-based check-ins and discovery features with real place data
-  - Ready for production deployment with enhanced location-aware functionality
+  - Ready for production deployment with enhanced location-aware functionality and streak tracking

 ## User Preferences